flowroute/sms-verification/README.md

 	The `git clone` command clones the **sms-verification** repository as a sub directory within the parent folder.

-4. Add the required environment variables to your host, or modify the settings.py file to include them.
+4. Add the required environment variables to your host, or modify **settings.py** to include them.

-	* Using a text editor — for example, **Sublime Text** — add the following lines to a new file, replacing the Access Key, Secret Key, and your Flowroute phone number with the information from your Flowroute account.
+	Using a text editor — for example, **Sublime Text** — add the following lines to a new file, replacing the Access Key, Secret Key, and Flowroute phone number with the information from your Flowroute account:

 		FLOWROUTE_ACCESS_KEY = "Your Access Key"
 		FLOWROUTE_SECRET_KEY = "Your Secret Key"
 		FLOWROUTE_NUMBER = "Your 11-digit, 1XXXXXXXXXX-formatted Flowroute phone number."

 7. Deploy the service.